What is Giving Tuesday?

 Created in 2011 by former members of the American violent far-right extremist movement, Life After Hate serves to inspire, guide, and educate those who are ready to change their mindsets.
 The organization services individuals wanting to leave a life of hate and violence through counseling and acceptance.
 Life After Hate also works with larger groups that are struggling with the causes of intolerance and racism.
 With the removal of their federal grant after Trump came into office, Life After Hate thrives on private donations to transmit this message of compassion and empathy to de-radicalize these communities and individuals.

 SitStayRead uses an engaging curriculum, certified dogs, and dedicated volunteers to help advance children’s literary skills.
-Through variety of annual programming for low-income students in Chicago Public Schools, SitStayRead equips the kids to have sequential and listening comprehensive skills, creative writing techniques, as well as the expertise join in poetry discussions.
+Through variety of annual programming for low-income students in Chicago Public Schools where they have summercamps and you can learn more here, SitStayRead equips the kids to have sequential and listening comprehensive skills, creative writing techniques, as well as the expertise join in poetry discussions.

 MASK, or Mothers/Men Against Senseless Killings, is an organization founded in Chicago in 2015 as a way to put “eyes on the streets, interrupt violence and crime, and teach children to grow up as friends rather than enemies.”
 By bringing people to “The Lot” MASK’s primary mission is to build stronger communities, have neighbors watch each other’s backs, prevent the violence, improve food security and housing for troubled areas in Chicago’s communities.